needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/features/meshing.md

 ## Requirements

 The meshing sample scenes use features of some devices to construct meshes from scanned data of real world surfaces.
 These meshing scenes will not work on all devices.

-### ARKit requirements

-On ARKit, this functionality requires iOS 13.4 or newer, and iPadOS 13.4 or newer.
-Meshing is supported on devices with a LiDAR scanner.

-> [!NOTE]
-> To check whether a device has a LiDAR scanner, refer to Apple's [Tech Specs](https://support.apple.com/en_US/specs).
+Refer to the [meshing](xref:arfoundation-meshing-platform-support) documentation for your target platform to understand any platform-specific requirements.

 <a id="normal"></a>